typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/call-super-on-override.md

 >
 > See **https://typescript-eslint.io/rules/call-super-on-override** for documentation.

-This rule enforces that overridden methods are calling exact super method to avoid missing super class method implementations.
+This rule enforces that overridden methods call their corresponding `super` method.
+Doing so can be useful in architectures where base class methods are meant to always be called by child classes.

 ## Rule Details